vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ### This is a work in progress

-The aim of this document is to record my process of getting a Symfony2 app up running on PagodaBox with minimum friction, solid performance, and ease of continous developemnt / deployment cycles. **Feedback is welcome.**
+The aim of this document is to learn by teaching and record my process of getting a Symfony2 app up running on PagodaBox with minimum friction, solid performance, and ease of continous developemnt / deployment cycles. **Feedback is welcome.**

 This is written from the perspective of using the bash shell on OSX — extrapolate if your OS is different.

+### In this document

-#### "$" and shell commands
+#### "$" for shell commands

-Throughout this document I'll follow the convention of representing your shell prompt with a '$', so if you see a command like `$ cd` you would copy 'cd' into your prompt and execute.
+Throughout this document I'll follow the convention of representing your shell prompt with a '$', so if you see a command like `$ cd/path/to` you would copy 'cd/path/to' into your prompt and execute it.

-#### Composer usage in this document
+#### Composer — the PHP Dependency Managemer

 Throughout this document I'll use `$ composer` because I've installed it [globally](http://getcomposer.org/doc/00-intro.md#globally).
 If you install it [locally](http://getcomposer.org/doc/00-intro.md#locally) (i.e. per project) than you'll want to use `$ php composer.phar` — just a heads up.